2025 Australian federal election: Preferences

 As is tradition in Australian elections, several parties recommended voters' preferences be directed to certain candidates.
 The Coalition recommended voters direct their second preference votes to the One Nation candidate or the Libertarian candidate.
 One Nation also chose to preference Coalition candidates second in some seats.
 In electorates where the Liberal and National parties were running against each other, the National candidate in these areas recommended preferences be directed to the Liberal candidate second, then preferences recommended to One Nation, with Labor and the Greens candidates usually last.
 Teal independent candidates supported by Climate 200 generally did not recommend preferences.

-The Labor Party chose to preference the Greens second in most seats except for Macnamara due to the Greens' pro-Palestinian leanings and the seat having a large Jewish population.
+The Labor Party chose to preference the Greens second in most seats; in the Melbourne seat of Macnamara, Labor ran an "open ticket" and did not recommend preferences due to the Greens' pro-Palestinian leanings and the seat having a large Jewish population.
 The Greens directed voters to preference Australia's Voice, pro-Palestinian candidates, and teal independents higher than Labor.
 The Greens also chose to preference Labor higher than the Coalition in every seat that they contested.
 Trumpet of Patriots recommended voters preference incumbent candidates last in most seats; in Bennelong they recommended preferencing the incumbent Labor candidate Jerome Laxale above the Liberal candidate Scott Yung, and preferenced incumbent teal independents below Liberal candidates.